-Māori oral histories from the northern South Island of Aotearoa-New Zealand provide details of ancestral experience with tsunamis.
-Exchanges with key informants from the Māori kin groups of Ngāti Koata and Ngāti Kuia reveal that these histories, recorded in a narrative form, are not merely another source of information about past catastrophic saltwater inundations but, rather, reference multiple layers of experience and meaning, from memorials to ancestral figures and their accomplishments, to claims about place, authority and knowledge.
-Notwithstanding these confirmations, to engage as insider-outsiders with Māori oral histories (and the people who genealogically link to such stories) requires close attention to a politics of representation as well as sensitivities to the production of 'new' and 'plural' knowledge itself.
-Individuals and families from Ngāti Koata and Ngāti Kuia permitted us to record some of their histories.
-They share the view that there are multiple benefits to be gained by learning from differences in knowledge, practice and belief.
-This paper makes these narratives available to a new audience (including those families who no longer have access) and recites these in ways that might encourage those more intimately connected to know and transmit these histories differently.
+Māori oral histories from the northern South Island of Aotearoa-New Zealand provide details of ancestral experience with tsunami(s) on, and surrounding, Rangitoto (D'Urville Island).
+Applying an inductive-based methodology informed by 'collaborative storytelling', exchanges with key informants from the Māori kin groups of Ngāti Koata and Ngāti Kuia, reveal that a 'folk tale', published in 1907, could be compared to and combined with active oral histories to provide insights into past catastrophic saltwater inundations.
+Such histories reference multiple layers of experience and meaning, from memorials to ancestral figures and their accomplishments, to claims about place, authority and knowledge.
+Members of Ngāti Koata and Ngāti Kuia, who permitted us to record some of their histories, share the view that there are multiple benefits to be gained by learning from differences in knowledge, practice and belief.
+This work adds to scientific as well as Māori understandings about tsunami hazards (and histories).
+It also demonstrates that to engage with Māori oral histories (and the people who genealogically link to such stories) requires close attention to a politics of representation, in both past recordings and current ways of retelling, as well as sensitivities to the production of 'new' and 'plural' knowledges.
+This paper makes these narratives available to a new audience, including those families who no longer have access to them, and recites these in ways that might encourage plural knowledge development, and co-existence.